chrede88/home-ops/docs/README.md

 - Storage: Samsung 980 PRO 2TB M.2 NVME SSD

 ### Network
 The network setup is very minimal as it is just a Ubiqiuti UDR.
-The router has a build-in 4 port GB/s switch, which for now is just enough.
-This is probably to first area I'll expand at some point.
+The router has a build-in 4 port Gbit/s switch, which for now is just enough.
+This is probably the first thing I'll replace.

 ## Files
 This is a list of the documentation I've put together so far (in order):